vjbollavarapu/modulyn-community/apps/substrate/PALLETS_OVERVIEW.md

-# TidyGen Substrate Pallets - Complete Overview
+# Modulyn Substrate Pallets - Complete Overview

 ## 🎉 **ALL 3 PALLETS COMPLETE!**

-A comprehensive set of Substrate pallets for TidyGen ERP system with full blockchain integration.
+A comprehensive set of Substrate pallets for Modulyn ERP system with full blockchain integration.

 ---